 Again, diet comes strongly into play here.
 To grow muscle, you need to eat muscle fuel – namely, protein.
 For optimal muscle growth, you’ll need to consume at least 0.5g of protein for every pound of lean body mass.
 That is to say that someone weighing 200 pounds at ten percent body fat (that is, 180 pounds of lean mass) should be consuming a minimum of 90g of protein daily.

 That’s no small order!
 “Real” food is preferable (it typically has a more complete protein profile), but in a pinch you can up your numbers with protein powders, bars, and other quality dietary supplements.
-Top10supplements.com is a good place to start when researching the different kinds of supplements you may want to add into your daily routine.
+Top10supps is a good place to start when researching the different kinds of supplements you may want to add into your daily routine.
+One of their writers also put together an amazing article on the most helpful supplements for transgender people.

 No matter how you choose to pursue your new wellness goals, please follow the golden rule: Be informed.
 There is a wealth of information available online these days, and by educating yourself on diet and exercise, you put yourself in a vastly stronger position to succeed.